invisiblethreat/invisiblethreat.github.io/_posts/2021-09-21-vscode-goos.md

  - windows
  - darwin
 ---

+## *Update: 2021-12-26*

+After being off on a Python adventure for a few months, I had to refactor some Go code.
+All of the issues came back.
+I was incensed.
+I deleted everything related to VSCode.
+Rather than use any of my old configuration, I started from scratch.
+I installed all my plugins by hand, and reconfigured `settings.json` by hand.
+It _seems_ that there were incompatible settings in my `settings.json` that caused `go pls` and the Go plugin in VSCode to spiral out of control.
+I haven't had time to fully debug the exact issue, but everything now works as expected.
+I generally dislike "scorched earth" debugging, as it often stops when things "work" without getting all the way to root cause analysis.
+In this case, "working" is good enough and I've moved on with my life.

 ## VSCode & `gopls`: friends or foes?

 I've had issues with VSCode and `gopls` on macOS since it's been a thing.
 I was